Deep Dive

 AI Crawler Access

 Technical accessibility for AI crawlers and systems.
+A baseline requirement — nearly all sites pass.

 robots.txt allows AI bots No noindex/nosnippet Sitemap reference